Alex-T-Sharipov/Epigenetic_Clocks/README.md

 source ./.venv/bin/activate
 pip install -r requirements.txt
 ```
-4. After activating the environment and installing the dependencies, you can connect to the Jupyter Kernel and run the provided .ipynb notebooks
+4. After activating the environment and installing the dependencies, you can connect to the Jupyter Kernel and run the provided .ipynb notebooks.

 # Results